cuongnpvn/Privacy-Policy/recube.md

 - Browser type and version
 - Device type
 - General usage data (such as pages visited and time spent)
+- **Advertising data collected by MobAd (see below)**

-This information is used solely to ensure the website functions correctly and to help us improve the game experience.
+This information is used solely to ensure the website functions correctly, to help us improve the game experience, and to serve ads via MobAd.

+**Advertising and Third-Party Services**

+reCube now displays ads provided by MobAd.
+MobAd may collect certain information from your device to serve relevant ads, including but not limited to:

+- Device identifiers
+- IP address
+- Advertising data (such as ad impressions, clicks, and engagement)

+MobAd's collection and use of your information is governed by their own privacy policy.
+We recommend reviewing MobAd's privacy policy for more details.

 **Permissions**